Grace Farms: Grace Farms Foundation

-Grace Farms is an 80-acre cultural and humanitarian center in New Canaan, Connecticut.
 Grace Farms is owned and operated by Grace Farms Foundation, a not-for-profit organization whose interdisciplinary humanitarian mission is to pursue peace through nature, arts, justice, community, faith, and Design for Freedom, a new movement to remove forced labor from the built environment.
 The Foundation carries out its work through Grace Farms, a SANAA-designed site for convening people across sectors.
 Its stake in the ground is to end modern slavery and gender-based violence, and create more grace and peace in local and global communities.
 Sharon Prince is the CEO and Founder of Grace Farms Foundation.
 Prince also launched the Design for Freedom movement with the publication of a nearly 100-page report that provides analysis and data on forced labor in building materials supply chains.

-Grace Farms Foundation set out to create a building nestled into the existing habitat that would enable visitors to experience nature, encounter the arts, pursue justice, foster community, and explore faith.
-The River building, designed by the Pritzker Prize-winning, Japanese architecture firm SANAA, is a part of the landscape without drawing attention to itself.
-Under the continuous roof are five transparent glass-enclosed volumes that can host a variety of activities and events, while maintaining a constant sense of the surrounding environment.
-The areas of the River building are: the Sanctuary, a 700-seat amphitheater; the library, a staffed library with resources related to Grace Farms Foundation's initiatives; the Commons, a community gathering space with 18-foot-long tables; the Pavilion; a welcome reception and conversation space with tea service; and the Court, a partially below-grade recreational and performance space.
-Approximately 77 of Grace Farms' 80 acres are currently managed as open meadows, woods, wetlands, and ponds.
+Grace Farms Foundation set out to create a building set into the existing habitat that would enable visitors to experience nature, resulting in The River building, designed by the Pritzker Prize-winning, Japanese architecture firm SANAA.

-Grace Farms is free and accessible to the public six days a week.
-It includes two exhibits, open arts studios, and a wide range of daily programming led by its visitor engagement team.

-Permanent contemporary art installations by Thomas Demand, Olafur Eliasson, Teresita Fernández, Beatriz Milhazes, and Susan Philipsz are located around Grace Farms.